 With this positive news, Mike and I felt that we could start getting excited about this baby again.
 For a while it was so uncertain, but now I think it’s more likely than not that the pregnancy will continue and we’ll end up with a baby.
 Of course, nothing is for sure, but we decided we’d start announcing the pregnancy again and we could allow ourselves to get back to reading about pregnancy and babies and strollers.

 I imagined I’d be continuing my walks and I was totally going to get into yoga.
 Really!
-Instead my exercise consists of flipping book pages and reaching for the remote.
+Instead my exercise during pregnancy consists of flipping book pages and reaching for the remote.
 This definitely changed my plans for an active, fit pregnancy, but if we are blessed with a healthy baby at the end, then it will all have been worth it.